Chriscbr/chriscbr.github.io/README.md

 Hello!

 This is just my personal website.
-It's primarily built on Bootstrap, along with Font Awesome for icons and jQuery for a scrolling animation.
+It's primarily built on Bootstrap, along with Font Awesome for icons.